 Opportunity Zones’ housing stock is much older than that of non-Opportunity Zone areas; in the average zone, the median residence was built 50 years ago—more than 10 years before the median residence nationwide.

-Homeownership rates are lower in Opportunity Zones than outside: 45% of the Opportunity Zone population owns a home, compared to 63% in all census tracts nationwide.
-Of those homeowners, 1.4 million are minority black or Hispanic households.
+Homeownership rates are lower in Opportunity Zones than outside: 46 percent of the Opportunity Zone population owns a home, compared to 64 percent nationwide.
+1.7 million Opportunity Zone homeowners are minority black or Hispanic.

 Data from Harvard University’s Opportunity Insights, the research organization associated with Raj Chetty’s pathbreaking studies into equality of opportunity in the United States, shows that today’s Opportunity Zones are overwhelmingly places that have struggled to deliver economic opportunity to their residents for at least a generation.